matomo-org/developer-documentation/docs/Hooks.md

 - [Updater.checkForUpdates](#updatercheckforupdates)

 #### Updater.checkForUpdates
-_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [337](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L337)_
+_Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [365](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L365)_

-This event is triggered to check for updates.
-It is triggered after the platform is initialized and after the user is authenticated but before the platform is going to dispatch the actual request.
-You can use it to check for any updates.
+Triggered after the platform is initialized and after the user has been authenticated, but before the platform dispatched the request.
+Piwik uses this event to check for updates to Piwik.

 Usages: